Mooven's General Terms

 h) not use, or attempt to use, any information, data and content provided to you in the Services in any way that may identify an individual.

-3.2 Reliance: While Mooven endeavours to ensure that any information and content in a Services provided to you under any Order Form is accurate and current, Mooven cannot accept any responsibility or liability for the accuracy of such information or content, or for any thing that results from your use of or reliance on such information or content.
+3.2 Reliance: While Mooven endeavours to ensure that any information and content in a Services provided to you under any Customer Agreement is accurate and current, Mooven cannot accept any responsibility or liability for the accuracy of such information or content, or for any thing that results from your use of or reliance on such information or content.
 You agree to take specific advice from qualified, professional people before undertaking any action as a result of any information or content provided to you in accordance with this Agreement.

 3.3 Customer Material: From time to time, you may provide Customer Material to Mooven to enable Mooven to provide Services to you.
 You confirm that: